 Return 'a == b'.

-This function uses an approach designed to prevent timing analysis, making it appropriate for cryptography. a and b must both be of the same type: either str (ASCII only), or any type that supports the buffer protocol (e.g. bytes).
+This function uses an approach designed to prevent timing analysis, making it appropriate for cryptography.

+a and b must both be of the same type: either str (ASCII only), or any bytes-like object.

 Note: If a and b are of different lengths, or if an error occurs, a timing attack could theoretically reveal information about the types and lengths of a and b-but not their values.